marcoy/random_org-rs/README.md

  - `generateUUIDs`

 ### Examples
-Please look in the `examples` directory
+Please look in the `examples` directory.
+You will need an API key from [random.org](https://www.random.org/).